rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/06-CodeItAndShipIt.md

 ### Upgrade your your GitHub Codespace

-In your GitHub Codespaces created in the previous chapter,
+In your GitHub Codespace created in the previous chapter,

 1. Press `Ctrl + Shift + P` to open the command palette
 2. Search for the `Codespaces: Add Dev Container Configuration Files...` command and select it